DevJames-tech/CalculatorWeek1Day5/README.md

 # CalculatorWeek1Day5

+keep Running into trouble with Github, it keeps asking for a security token.

 1. What are Listeners?
 2. How does Java garbage collection work?
 3. What is the android manifest used for?